Community College vs. Four-Year College

 Associate's degree is the way to get there.

-- A four-year Bachelor's degree is going to (hopefully)prepare you for a professional career or help you get into graduate school.
+- Career mobility.
+A four-year Bachelor's degree prepares you for a more specialized professional career and is a prerequisite for many jobs and graduate school.

 a Bachelor's degree or graduate school, and the finances make sense.

 People who Shmooped this also Shmooped...